AIoTPunks/packetcrypt_rs/readme.md

 > Here is a command step by step breakdown:

-* This command downloads the software package from link in github.
+* This command downloads clones a copy of the github repository and installs it on your local machine.
+[Further info](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)

         git clone https://github.com/AIoTPunks/packetcrypt_rs